aws-samples/amazon-dynamodb-labs/content/design-patterns/setup/Step4.en.md

 - logfile_small1.csv
 - logfile_stream.csv

+{{% notice info %}}
-*Note: The code provided is for instructional use only.
-It should not be used outside of this lab, and it is not fit for production use.*
+_Note: The code provided is for instructional use only.
+It should not be used outside of this lab, and it is not fit for production use._
+{{% /notice %}}